Social Media Marketing Plan: An 11-Step Template

 Social Promotions are still the best way to do this.
-You can spend the next couple months crafting content, but (speaking from experience) it’s almost impossible to build a social media presence from nothing.
-A foundation is key to your social media marketing plan.
+You can spend the next couple of months crafting content, but (speaking from experience) it’s almost impossible to build a social media presence from nothing.
+A foundation is a key to your social media marketing plan.

 Facebook Sweepstakes promotions are great for first-time contest runners.
 They’re the simplest promotion type and are excellent for quick and simple lead generation.

 An Instagram Hashtag Contest asks Instagram users to post a photo on the platform and tag it with a contest-specific hashtag.
 All pictures tagged with that hashtag are, by your [Contest App](http://www.yoursite.com/social-promotions), automatically grabbed and displayed in a gallery page on your website or Facebook Page (as well as on Instagram, of course).